umbraco/UmbracoDocs/Reference/Querying/IPublishedContentQuery/index.md

 # IPublishedContentQuery

-The `IPublishedContentQuery` interface contains various query methods for accessing strongly typed content in templates.
+The `IPublishedContentQuery` interface contains various query methods for accessing strongly typed content in services etc.

 ## How to inject IPublishedContentQuery